Train to Teach

 - Physical Education

-All applications should be submitted through UCAS.
+All applications should be submitted through the Department for Education Apply

 The training you receive will take place within school and the University of Sunderland.
 You will start the academic year at your school placement.
 You will usually spend one full day a week at the University of Sunderland, plus induction days and review weeks.
 You will be taught via lectures, seminars, tutorials, project work and group work.
+The School of Education at the University of Sunderland is rated The Best in England, Top in the North East and 2nd overall in the UK.
+(The Guardian’s University Guide 2020 League Tables for Education - https://www.theguardian.com/education/ng-interactive/2019/jun/07/university-league-tables-2020)

 Work-based learning will be based in your school.
 You will have a subject mentor and a generic mentor.
 You will be assessed with written assignments and through the assessment of your teaching practice.